With Roe in doubt, some fear tech surveillance of pregnancy

 Jones contacted one such facility early in her Google search, before figuring out they did not offer abortions.

 “The dangers of unfettered access to Americans’ personal data have never been more clear.
-Researching birth control online, updating a period-tracking app or bringing a phone to the doctor’s office could be used to track and prosecute women across the U.S.,” Rep. Ron Wyden, D-Ore., said last week.
+Researching birth control online, updating a period-tracking app or bringing a phone to the doctor’s office could be used to track and prosecute women across the U.S.,” Sen. Ron Wyden, D-Ore., said last week.

 For myriad reasons, both political and philosophical, data privacy laws in the U.S. have lagged far behind those adopted in Europe in 2018.